-- (a) The Special Flood Hazard Areas (SFHA) of the City of Oakley are areas subject to periodic inundation, which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - (b) Those flood losses are caused by inadequate drainage facilities and the cumulative effect of obstructions in areas of special flood hazards, which increase flood heights and velocities.
-Those losses may result when structures are inadequately anchored, elevated, flood proofed, or protected from flood damage. - (c) The City of Oakley has experienced serious flooding, which has resulted in substantial property damage and the potential for loss of life.
-Adoption of a legally enforceable floodplain management ordinance which fully complies with the recently revised rules of the National Flood Insurance Program (NFIP) administered by the Federal Emergency Management Agency (FEMA) will allow the City to continue its participation in the NFIP.
-The continued participation of the City in the NFIP is desirable and promotes the public health, safety and welfare in that it provides insurance and federal assistance in the event of flood(s) within the City's jurisdiction.
+- a.
+The flood hazard zones of the City of Oakley are areas subject to periodic inundation, which results in loss of life and property, health and safety hazards, disruption of commerce and governmental services, extraordinary public expenditures for flood protection and relief, and impairment of the tax base, all of which adversely affect the public health, safety and general welfare. - b.
+Those flood losses are caused by inadequate drainage facilities and the cumulative effect of obstructions in flood hazard zones, which increase flood heights and velocities.
+Those losses may result when structures are inadequately anchored, elevated, flood proofed, or protected from flood damage. - c.
+The City of Oakley has experienced serious flooding, which has resulted in substantial property damage and the potential for loss of life.
+Adoption of a legally enforceable floodplain management ordinance which fully complies with the rules of the National Flood Insurance Program (NFIP) administered by the Federal Emergency Management Agency (FEMA) will allow the City to continue its participation in the NFIP.
+The continued participation of the City in the NFIP is desirable and promotes the public health, safety and welfare in that it provides insurance and Federal assistance in the event of flood(s) within the City's jurisdiction.
 In the absence of such insurance, the City's vulnerability to damage and loss resulting from flood events may be substantial and potential flood damage represents an immediate threat to the public, health, safety and welfare.